b-lukaszuk/BS_wJ_eng/contents/about.md

 likely in the range of easy to moderate).
 The exercises are for the problems that, for whatever reason, I found interesting.
 The tasks are accompanied by exemplary solutions in [Julia](https://julialang.org/) (with explanations).
-Still, I recommend you try to solve the tasks yourself.
+Still, I recommend you try to solve the tasks on your own.

 For practical reasons, I will assume this book to be read by curious readers of non-mathematical (i.e. resembling mine) background.
 Moreover, I expect that the